 We guide you and your family through every step of the process: from the first evaluation of your profile to committing to a college and moving to the USA.

 College basketball in the USA offers facilities, coaching, and competition that many professional clubs around the world cannot match.
 Players train daily, work with strength and conditioning coaches, play in highly organized leagues, and often compete in front of large crowds and live broadcasts.
 At the same time, they earn a recognized university degree that prepares them for life after basketball.
+For international players, basketball scholarships in the USA can reduce or even fully cover the cost of studying abroad, making this pathway both a sporting and financial opportunity.

 NCAA Division I and strong Division II programs offer some of the highest levels of college basketball in the world.
 Many players in these teams have national team experience or come from elite academies.
 The environment is demanding, competitive, and ideal for ambitious athletes who want to test themselves at the highest level.